le-nicolas/Binary-Classifier/README.md

 Feature Engineering: Identify and engineer relevant features that influence the outcome.
 This may include real-time sensor data, derived metrics (e.g., combustion efficiency), and external factors (e.g., ambient temperature)

 Model Training, Evaluation, and Deployment.

+practical applications:

+Quality control in industry, deciding whether a specification has been met